 The Bachelor of Interdisciplinary Studies (BIS) degree is focused on the development of broad intellectual abilities and skills rather than a large concentration within a traditional academic discipline.
-This degree option may be of special interest to: students seeking a degree tailored to specific interests not accommodated in an established MWSU major; students who plan, upon graduation, to enter graduate or professional school; and / or students transferring into MWSU with an AS or AAS degree.
-Specific degree requirements include: (1) a minimum of 45 credits of upper division (300- and 400-level) courses; (2) a minimum of 24 credits (12 upper division) in a single discipline, including at least one course which gives an in-depth study of the methods of investigation for that discipline; (3) a minimum of 12 credits (9 upper division) from a second discipline, or 12 credits in one foreign language; and (4) at least one course from each of seven areas.
-A resident GPA of 2.0 or higher is required for graduation.
+This degree option may be of special interest to students seeking a degree tailored to specific interest not accommodated in an established MWSU major, students who plan, upon graduation, to enter graduate or professional school and/or students transferring in MWSU with an AS or AAS degree.